 The positive impact and potential of stablecoins are perceived far beyond the US border, with Circle establishing its coin as ‘the world’s digital dollar’ in its State of the USDC Economy 2025 report.

-However, as the launch of an official digital dollar in a central bank digital currency format is highly unlikely during the Trump presidency, the USD reserve-based stablecoins issued by private US fintechs are poised to serve as the closest iteration of a ‘digital dollar’ in the current landscape, solidifying their role as a bridge between traditional and decentralised financial systems.
+Furthermore, with Donald Trump banning the creation of an American CBDC on his first week in office, these USD reserve-based stablecoins issued by private US fintechs are poised to serve as the closest iteration of a ‘digital dollar’ in the current landscape, solidifying their role as a bridge between traditional and decentralised financial systems.

 Blandina Szalay is an analyst, banking & payments at GlobalData